Skip to main content

 M2M tokens (platform integration)

-For server-to-server integration, use Auth0 Client Credentials (M2M) tokens.
+M2M (Machine-to-Machine) tokens are for server-to-server communication where no human user is involved.
+Your backend exchanges its client_id and client_secret for a short-lived access token via the Auth0 Client Credentials flow.
 This is the primary authentication method for platforms calling the KeyStone API.

 curl --request POST \